jenniferduan45/Spam-Email-Detection-withML/README.md

 ## How to test
 - Verify email address in AWS SES and record it as a verified identity
-- Send an email message to email@emaildetect.com
+- Use the above verified email address to send an email message to email@emaildetect.com
 - Wait for the response